CesarCaramazana/SkinCancerDetection/README.md

 A patch-based preprocessing stage is implemented in order to reduce the size of the input images to (300x300), motivated by the memory limitations of Google Colab.

-A comparison of different arquitectures is carried out.
+A comparison of different classifier arquitectures is carried out, trying to discover the strenghts and weaknesses of each of them, and trying to find the balance between performance and computational cost.

 <h2>Dataset scheme</h2>